-- a) A topographical survey at 1:1000 (or an alternative scale satisfactory to the City) of the existing plant material of the site and 10 metres beyond the property boundary, identifying all trees (i.e. 15 cm at dbh or larger) that are located outside the proposed Natural Heritage System (NHS). - b) Colour aerial photography mapping at 1:1000 (or an alternative scale satisfactory to the City) of the site identifying all trees 30 cm dbh or larger that are located outside the proposed Natural Heritage System (NHS).
-The proposed Block Plan concept should be shown as an overlay, and should highlight the NHS (valleyland, woodlots, etc.) and park land. - c) A table that inventories all trees over 30 cm dbh or larger. - d) A table that inventories grouping of trees as well as hedgerows.
-The table should outline the following characteristics of trees 30 cm dbh or larger that have the potential for retention through the development process: - i. plant species - ii. diameter breast height (dbh) - iii. crown reserve (diameter) - iv. location - v. condition assessment - vi. tolerance to development - e) Photos of the inventoried trees that show the existing tree groupings evaluated and trees 30 cm dbh or larger. - f) A detailed description of any specific areas of interest that meet and/or address the City's cultural heritage, environmental, and/or urban design policies, including areas with cultural heritage significance, or outstanding specimens, groups or individuals that are worth preserving (e.g. a hedgerow of trees lining a historic laneway or roadway). - g) Identify the functional relationships of any trees/groupings/hedgerows, etc. to individual natural features and/or the preliminary natural heritage system.
+- a) A topographical survey at 1:1000 (or an alternative scale satisfactory to the City) of the existing plant material of the site and 10 metres beyond the property boundary, identifying all trees (i.e., 7 cm at dbh or larger) that are located outside the proposed Natural Heritage System (NHS). - b) Colour aerial photography mapping at 1:1000 (or an alternative scale satisfactory to the City) of the site identifying all trees 30 cm dbh or larger that are located outside the proposed Natural Heritage System (NHS).
+The proposed Block Plan concept should be shown as an overlay, and should highlight the NHS (valleyland, woodlots, etc.) and park land. - c) A table that inventories all trees over 30 cm dbh or larger - d) A table that inventories grouping of trees as well as hedgerows.
+The table should outline the following characteristics of trees 30 cm dbh or larger and trees that are less than 30cm dbh in hedgerows as groupings, which have the potential for retention through the development process: - i. plant species - ii. diameter breast height (dbh) - iii. crown reserve (diameter) - iv. location - v. condition assessment - vi. tolerance to development - e) Photos of the inventoried trees that show the existing tree groupings evaluated and trees 30 cm dbh or larger. - f) A detailed description of any specific areas of interest that meet and/or address the City's cultural heritage, environmental, and/or urban design policies, including areas with cultural heritage significance, or outstanding specimens, groups or individuals that are worth preserving (e.g., a hedgerow of trees lining a historic laneway or roadway). - g) Identify the functional relationships of any trees/groupings/hedgerows, etc. to individual natural features and/or the preliminary natural heritage system. - h) For trees with multiple stems, use the following formula to calculate a derived DBH: DBHD = $\sqrt{\text{([DBH1] 2 + [DBH2] 2 + [DBH...etc.]
+2)}}$